AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Full list of features:

 * Simple installation through integration with Google Analytics API: authenticate, select the site you want to track and you're done.
-* This plugin uses the asynchronous Google Analytics tracking code, the fastest and most reliable tracking code Google Analytics offers.
+* This plugin uses the asynchronous tracking code, the fastest and most reliable tracking code Google Analytics offers.
 * Option to manually place the tracking code in another location.
-* Automatic Google Analytics site speed tracking.
 * Outbound link & downloads tracking.
 	* Configurable options to track outbound links either as pageviews.
-	* Option to track just downloads as pageviews in Google Analytics.
+	* Option to track just downloads as pageviews.
-* Allows usage of custom variables in Google Analytics to track meta data on pages.
+* Allows usage of custom variables to track meta data on pages.
 Support for the following custom variables:
 	* Author
 	* Single category and / or multiple categories
 	* Post type (especially useful if you use custom post types)